dgl/bash-ircd/README.md

 Channels are a nickname per line and are simply expanded when needing to send to them.

+Unlike the original IRC server software, which used non-blocking I/O so it could efficiently support many clients in a single process, this architecture results in at least 2 processes per connection.

 ## Bugs 🐛

 This is full of them.